Nissen96/USB-HID-decoders/README.md

   - Use `raw` to see every keypress explicitly or `replay` with a delay to see the behaviour in real time
 - In `replay` mode, `<Shift+ArrowKey>` does not select text on Windows 10 due to a bug in the `keyboard` library
   - As a workaround, the program will stop and wait for you to perform those keypresses manually.
+- Check out the samples folder to see usage from various CTFs

+---

 ### 🔎​ Extraction Details